rebl0x/Celery-supported-scripts/README.md

 Without using Custom UNC script, here is a list of loadstrings celery can run by default.<br>
 Unless your custom celery has the auto detect loadstring, then use the code below to run loadstrings, add it to the top before the loadstring <br>

+Celery by default is context 3, but you can download a context 7 file.
+Im not sure it makes a difference since it lacks UNC support as of now <br>

 ```lua
 --Credits to len
 function httpget(url)